barumau/pandunia/english/dunia_pijin.md

 Mandarin has only a few final consonants: -n, -ng and -r.
 Other final consonants are foreign and more or less difficult for native Mandarin speakers.

-Besides the nasal finals -m, -n and -ng, the liquid finals -l and -r, Pandunia allows voiceless stop finals -p, -t and -k and also -s.
+Besides the nasal finals -m, -n and -ng, the liquid finals -l and -r, Pandunia allows voiceless stop finals -p, -t and -k and also sibilants -s and -x.